EndPointCorp/end-point-blog/2020/10/05/python-concurrency-asyncio-threading-users.html.md

 Once a thread has acquired the GIL, there are two ways it can release the GIL for another thread to acquire:

-* Reaching a point in the script where it is sleeping, ending, waiting for I/O, or executing native code which explicitly releases the GIL.
+1. Reaching a point in the script where it is sleeping, ending, waiting for I/O, or executing native code which explicitly releases the GIL.
 For example, calling `time.sleep(0)` forces a thread to release the GIL without ending the thread.
-* After executing for some amount of time and/or instructions, a thread may be forced to release the GIL for another thread to have a turn.
+1. After executing for some amount of time and/or instructions, a thread may be forced to release the GIL for another thread to have a turn.
 Interrupting a thread in this way is preemption.

 ### A Contrived Example of Thread Preemption

 Here I will set up a concurrency toy to demonstrate some characteristics of Python threading.
 One thread will increment a list of numbers in a for loop.
 The other thread will, roughly once per second, check the consistency of the list (all numbers are equal) and print a message.
 Observant readers can probably imagine a better non-threading solution to this problem, but allow me to entertain you.

-All posted results are from running the examples in Python 3.8.6 in a docker container on a laptop.
+All posted results are from running the examples in Python 3.8.6 in a Docker container on a laptop.
 Your results may vary.

 Here is the naive approach, without any attempt at synchronization: